nosoop/hugo-tf2-motd/README.md

 (Note that dynamically loaded pages' media queries don't really play nicely in Firefox as of version 55, so navigating back to a page that requires responsive elements doesn't quite work.
-See the **Additional header content** section below if you want to embed the CSS in the head so you can get consistent behavior across browsers.
+See the **Additional header content** section below if you want to embed the CSS in the header so you can get consistent behavior across browsers.
 Works fine in Chrome, though.)

 ## Options